 Routine Eye Examinations

 During a routine eye exam, eye health is assessed and refractive needs for glasses or contact lenses are measured.
 Whether you are near or far sighted, have astigmatism or need help refocusing up close (presbyopia), we can introduce to you options for you to function best.
-Our Optical Shop is specially attuned to these goals.
-Take advantage of the Optical Advantage.

 Contact Lens Fittings and Evaluations

-Dr. Bake is our optometric specialist who fits new contact lenses and updates current pairs.
+Dr. Patel is our optometric specialist who fits new contact lenses and updates current pairs.
 Having a yearly eye exam with a contact lens evaluation is important to help maintain the health, vision, and comfort of your eyes.
 Contact lenses are floated by your tear film as they center over the eye.
 During a contact lens exam, the doctor will evaluate both the contact lenses and eye surface in order to determine which contact lens and care is best suited for your eyes.

 These days we can provide you with contact lenses to correct myopia (nearsightedness), Hyperopia (farsightedness) and astigmatism (with Toric-type contact lenses.)
 Additionally, presbyopia which is the decreasing ability to refocus up close after passing 40 years of age, is successfully treated using bifocal type contact lenses.